THE HOPI MASK (Boundless Magick Book 2)

 That was two days ago.

-I think what really bothered Aldred was that he didn’t have a clue where Mom was taking me—yet.
+Aldred didn’t have a clue where Mom was taking me—yet.
 He would eventually pinpoint our location.
 A powerful warlock with a nasty penchant for meddling in my personal business, he was known to employ the Empire’s intrusive magical devices to monitor my every move.
-Judging by his increasing desperation to speak with Mom and uncover my whereabouts, his methods weren’t yielding him the desired results.
+Given his increasing desperation to speak with Mom, his methods weren’t yielding results.

-“Punch buggy red—with a black top!”
+“Punch buggy red with a black top!”
 Patrick called out.
-His fist powered into my battered arm, and the pain rippled through my entire body.
-Even my teeth ached.
+His fist slammed into my battered arm, and the pain rippled through my entire body.

-Mom swung around to face me.
+Mom swiveled around to face me.
 “Abigail Stone, keep cursing, and I’ll—”

 Her eyes narrowed at me in a way that warned, magic or no magic, she was still my mother, and I was still a minor.
 She had the power to make our impromptu holiday as miserable for me as she liked.
 No doubt she would make good on her unspoken threat if I didn’t smarten up and behave.

-Grudgingly withdrawing from her, I slumped in my seat and scooted as far away from Patrick as I could.
+Grudgingly withdrawing from her, I slumped in my seat and scooted as far away from Patrick as possible.
 The space between us seemed to shrink with every passing mile.
-His six-foot-four-inch frame shifted, and his thighs pressed outward, pinning me to the door.
+His six-foot-four-inch, two-hundred-and-eighty-pound frame shifted, and his thighs pressed outward, pinning me to the door.

 Unreal.

 “Look, a trucker!”
-Patrick exclaimed as an eighteen-wheeler roared past our elfin Escort.
+Patrick exclaimed as an eighteen-wheeler approached our elfin Escort from the oncoming lane.
 With a downward tug of his arm, he signaled for the driver to honk his horn.

 At twenty-two, Patrick was anything but a typical guy.
 That was what endeared him to me.
-He had Down syndrome, which preserved a sense of joy and wonder in him that never dulled, no matter how old he got.
-He was also clairvoyant, the sole grandson of his tribe’s late medicine woman—a true Hopi.
+He had Down syndrome, and with it a kind of joy that never dulled, no matter how old he got.
+He was also clairvoyant, the sole grandson of his tribe’s late medicine woman.
 More importantly, he was the most loyal and trustworthy soul I’d ever known, my nearest and dearest friend.

 “This is the best vacation ever!”
-Patrick’s attempt at a fist pump caught me in the chin.
+Patrick’s elbow knocked into me as he attempted a fist pump.

 “Seriously?”
 I massaged my latest injury.
 “Mom, why did we have to take the Escort?”
 I whined.
 “The Cadillac would have been way more comfortable.”